© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Shocklach Castle motte and moated enclosure is a scheduled monument protected by Historic England under reference 1012620.
 View the official record →

-Shocklach Castle motte and moated enclosure is a Norman fortification located in Cheshire, England, dating to the medieval period following the Norman Conquest.
+Shocklach Castle is a motte and moated enclosure located in Cheshire, England, representing a significant example of Norman military architecture from the eleventh or twelfth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012620.

 Shocklach Castle motte and moated enclosure is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012620.